mts4955/mts4955.github.io/_posts/2015-12-12-sample-post.md

 > `<p class = "figcaption">Here is a plot for you.</p>`

 You can write mathematics, of course, but the syntax will be a bit different from R Markdown.
-Here's some inline math:  $\pi/2 \approx 1.57$.
+Here's some inline math:  $$\pi/2 \approx 1.57$$.
 There is displayed math as well:

 $$ \sum_{i=1}^{n} i = \frac{n(n+1)}{2}.$$

+And I will like to try more latex on my own. here is some random inline equation

+$$\pi\sim N(0,\sigma^2)$$ so we continue

 Here's the source so you can see how the above worked: